Diversity Science

 Requirements

-1. Successful completion of at least three courses which focus on the relationship between marginalized populations and some aspect(s) of psychology.
+1. Successful completion of at least three courses (at least 9 credits) which focus on the relationship between marginalized populations and some aspect(s) of psychology.

 1. At least two of these courses must be offered through the psychology department.
 Courses must be at the 400 or 500 level or above.
 A representative list of department courses which meet the Diversity Science Specialization requirements are posted on this website, and faculty will consider whether any additional courses meet the requirements on a case-by-case basis.